nus-cs1010/2324-s1/docs/unix-advanced.md

        3      33     192
 ```

-Here, `cat` read the three files, concatenate their content, and pass the output to `wc` for counting.
+Here, `cat` reads the three files, concatenates their content, and passes the output to `wc` for counting.

 ## Useful Utilities